coiL10/connected-photo-frame/README.md

 ## Deploying with Docker

-LoveFrame can also be deployed using Docker.
+SyncFrame can also be deployed using Docker.
 To do this, follow these steps:

 1. Install [Docker](https://www.docker.com/).
 2. Clone this repository to your local machine.